Embrace nature

 - Daily reflections, like journal-writing or drawing

-- Movement breaks and games to support Daily Physical Activity (DPA)
+- Movement breaks and games to support daily physical activity

 - Rehearsals for oral presentations, music, or drama activities